nimscale/jerasure/README.md

     # by nim scripts that need binding.
     ./init install

-    # Recall above that you include $path="/usr/lib/nim" in your nim.conf
+    # Recall above that you include $path="/usr/lib/nim" in your nim.cfg
     # module import search path
     # so when you run ./init install it will install the binding in "/usr/lib/nim"
 ```